 My Monday through Friday “YES” list (for this month):

 personal stuff (meditation, exercise)

-Reading, Learning and Resources (This was the first iteration of the list.)
+Reading, Learning and Resources (This is an early partial list.)

 Night Studio by Musa Mayer / Daughter of Philip Guston.

 Daybook by Anne Truitt / Journal-like observances of her life.

 Francis Bacon, Interviews with David Sylvester / Intelligent and thought provoking.